 Under prior guidance in SSAP No. 43, there was no exclusion that restricted residual tranches of qualifying securitizations from being captured in scope and being reported as bonds.
-From the outreach performed in developing the principles-based bond definition, it was identified that several insurers have previously reported these residual tranches on Schedule BA: Other Long-Term Invested Assets.
-However, it was noted that some reporting entities have reported these tranches on Schedule D-1 as a component of the securitization or as a beneficial interest in scope of SSAP No. 43.
-Although residual tranches (first loss tranches) are not rated, when reported on Schedule D-1, an NAIC designation would be required.
-From information obtained, entities reporting residual tranches on Schedule D-1 have either been reporting as self-assigned 6* or applied the NAIC 5GI concept to self-designate these securities.
-Under the 5GI concept, the P&P Manual permits self-designation as an NAIC 5 if the documentation necessary for a full SVO credit analysis does not exist, the issuer is current on all principal and interest payments, and the reporting entity has an expectation that they will receive all contracted interest and principal.
+From the outreach performed in developing the principles-based bond definition, it was identified that several insurers have historically reported these residual tranches on Schedule BA: Other Long-Term Invested Assets.
+However, it was noted that some reporting entities have reported these items as a bond on Schedule D-1 as a component of the securitization or as a beneficial interest in scope of SSAP No. 43.
+Although residual tranches (first loss tranches) do not receive CRP ratings or NAIC SVO designations, when reported on Schedule D-1, an NAIC designation is required.
+From information obtained, entities reporting residual tranches on Schedule D-1 have either been reporting as self-assigned 6* or they applied the NAIC 5GI concept to self-designate these securities.
+Under the 5GI concept, the Purposes and Procedures Manual of the NAIC Investment Analysis Office (P&P Manual) permits self-designation as an NAIC 5 if the documentation necessary for a full SVO credit analysis does not exist, the issuer is current on all principal and interest payments, and the reporting entity has an expectation that they will receive all contracted interest and principal.
 The use of the NAIC 5GI concept to self-designate residual tranches on Schedule D-1 is a misapplication of this guidance.
-It is faulty to conclude that an investment is current and will provide all contractual interest and principal payments when the investment has no contractual interest or principal payments.
-Furthermore, the 5GI provision was intended to prevent an NAIC 6 designation simply because the documentation for a full credit analysis could not be provided or reviewed, such as situations involving foreign securities when the supporting documents may be in a foreign language.
+It is faulty to conclude that an investment is current and will provide all contractual interest and principal payments when the investment provides payments based on remaining funds after obligations to other issued debt instruments from the structure are satisfied.
+Furthermore, the 5GI provision was intended to prevent an NAIC 6 designation simply because the documentation for a full credit analysis could not be provided or reviewed, such as situations involving foreign securities when the supporting documents are in a foreign language.
 The NAIC 5GI provision was not intended to permit self-assignment of an NAIC 5 designation to securities that would not qualify as a fixed-income instrument eligible for an NAIC designation under the P&P Manual.

-With the identification that residual tranches are inconsistently reported, with some entities reporting on D-1 and others reporting on Schedule BA, the Working Group drafted and exposed agenda item 2021-15: SSAP No. 43 – Residual Tranches in September 2021 as an interim action prior to the conclusion of the bond proposal project.
-The guidance within this agenda item clarifies that residual tranches shall be reported on Schedule BA at lower of amortized cost or fair value.
-The guidance also clarifies that the reference to residual tranches intends to capture securitization tranches and beneficial interests, as well as other structures captured in scope of SSAP No. 43 that reflect loss layers without contractual interest or principal payments.
-Payments to holders of these items occur after contractual interest and principal payments have been made to holders of other tranches or interests and are based on the remaining available funds.
+With the identification that residual tranches are inconsistently reported, with some entities reporting as bonds on D-1 and others reporting on Schedule BA, the Working Group drafted and exposed agenda item 2021-15: SSAP No. 43 – Residual Tranches in September 2021 as an interim action prior to the conclusion of the bond project.
+The guidance within that agenda item clarified that residual tranches shall be reported on Schedule BA at lower of amortized cost or fair value.
+The guidance also clarified that the reference to residual tranches intends to capture securitization tranches and beneficial interests, as well as other structures captured in scope of SSAP No. 43 that reflect loss layers where failing to remit contractual interest or principal payments does not result in an act of default.
+Payments to holders of residual interests occur after contractual interest and principal payments have been made to holders of other tranches or interests and are based on the remaining available funds.
 Although payments can occur throughout an investment’s duration, such instances still reflect the residual amount permitted to be distributed after other holders have received contracted interest and principal payments.